matopher/blog/source/_notes/inspired.md

 description: A battle-tested guide to product management from a living Silicon Valley legend.
 Highly recommend if you want to deeply understand the ins-and-outs of customer-driven product discovery.
 rating: 5
 ---
+> "It is my strong belief and the central concept driving this book, that behind every great product there is someone —usually someone behind the scenes, working tirelessly—who led the product team to combine technology and design to solve real customer problems in a way that met the needs of the business."

 **10 Biggest Problems with Waterfall**

 1. The source of ideas.
-Stakeholder's aren't the best source of ideas.
+Stakeholders aren't the best source of ideas.
 2. Business cases imply you can know the right solution and how much it'll cost.
 (Often wrong on both counts.)
 3. Product roadmaps don't work for two reasons: 1) Half of the ideas we try simply won't work out and 2) The promising ideas typically require several iterations to deliver the right business value.
 4. Waterfall defaults the role of the product manager to gather and document requirements for engineers.
 5. Design is implemented far too late in the game, resulting in "lipstick on a pig."
 6. Engineering gets introduced to the problem way too late.
 "If you're just getting engineers to code, you're only getting about half their value."
-7. Agile principles aren't applied until far too late — only affecting _delivery._
+7. Agile principles aren't applied until far too late — only affecting *delivery.*
-8. The entire process is _project-centric_ rather than solving for _business outcomes_.
+8. The entire process is *project-centric* rather than solving for *business outcomes*.
 9. Customer validation is pushed until the end (way too late!)
-10. Missed opportunity cost of what the team _should_ have been building instead.
+10. Missed opportunity cost of what the team *should* have been building instead.

 **3 Principles of Empowered Product Teams**